azsigmon/azsigmon.github.io/publications.md

 ### Conference proceedings

 A.J.
+Zsigmond for the LEGEND Collaboration, , “LEGEND: The future of neutrinoless double-beta decay search with germanium detectors”, _accepted by J. Phys.: Conf.
+Ser._

+A.J.
 Zsigmond for the GERDA Collaboration, “New results from GERDA Phase II”, [Proceedings of Neutrino 2018 on Zenodo](https://doi.org/10.5281/zenodo.1287604)

 A.J.
 Zsigmond for the GERDA Collaboration, “GERDA Phase II: search for neutrinoless double beta decay”, [_PoS_ __EPS-HEP2017__ (2017) 150](https://doi.org/10.22323/1.314.0150)